OpenMDAO/dymos/dymos/docs/examples/multi_phase_cannonball.rst

 We assume our cannon can shoot a cannonball with some fixed kinetic energy and that our cannonball is made of solid iron.
 The volume (and mass) of the cannonball is proportional to its radius cubed, while the cross-sectional area is proportional to its radius squared.
-Thus, if we increase the size of the cannonball, the ballistic coefficient
+If we increase the size of the cannonball, the ballistic coefficient

 .. math ::
     BC = \frac{m}{C_D A}